 The 1% continues to dominate the growth market in absolute terms, and there is another 1% of artists that are losing followers.
 It is striking that only 2.5% of artists (more or less) gain more than 1,000 followers during the 3-4 weeks in which the data was collected.
 This indicates that, in absolute terms (which are the main indicator) more than 95% of artists remain stable.

-But in the following graph we can verify that the extremes can actually vary quite a bit (there are artists who go up more than 40 popularity points, and others who lose more than 50).
+But in the following graph we can verify that the extremes can actually vary quite a bit (there are artists who go up in popularity more than 40 percent, and others who go down by more than 50 percent).
 Among these cases, the number of followers does not have to vary much.
 In order to gain a better interpretability of why this happens, a more specific study would have to be carried out.

 In this case we can draw at least two very interesting conclusions: